jcoope02/nobl9-data-source-migrator/README.md

 ## Support

-For Nobl9-specific issues, refer to the [Nobl9 documentation](https://docs.nobl9.com/).
+**For Nobl9-specific issues:** Refer to the [Nobl9 documentation](https://docs.nobl9.com/) or contact Nobl9 support.

-For script-specific issues, check the log files and ensure all prerequisites are met.
+**For script-specific issues:** This is a community tool - check the log files and ensure all prerequisites are met.
+No official Nobl9 support is available for this script.

+**Community Support:** Issues and questions can be discussed in the GitHub repository, but this is not an officially supported Nobl9 tool.